martin-ger/esp_wifi_repeater/README.md

 - set mqtt_prefix _prefix_path_: Prefix for all published topics (default: "/WiFi/ESPRouter_xxxxxx/system", again derived from the MAC address)
 - set mqtt_command_topic _command_topic_: Topic subscribed to receive commands, same as from the console. (default: "/WiFi/ESPRouter_xxxxxx/command", "none" disables commands via MQTT)
 - set mqtt_interval _secs_: Set the interval in which the router publishs status topics (default: 15s, 0 disables status publication)
+- set mqtt_mask _mask_: Selects which topics are active (default: all)

-The router currently publishs the following status topics periodically:
+The router can publish the following status topics periodically (every mqtt_interval):
+- _prefix_path_/Uptime: System uptime since last reset in s (mask: 0x0020)
-- _prefix_path_/Vdd: Voltage of the power supply in mV
+- _prefix_path_/Vdd: Voltage of the power supply in mV (mask: 0x0040)
-- _prefix_path_/Bin: Bytes/s from stations into the AP
+- _prefix_path_/Bpsin: Bytes/s from stations into the AP (mask: 0x0800)
-- _prefix_path_/Bout: Bytes/s from the AP to stations
+- _prefix_path_/Bpsout: Bytes/s from the AP to stations (mask: 0x1000)
-- _prefix_path_/Pin: Packets/s from stations into the AP
+- _prefix_path_/Ppsin: Packets/s from stations into the AP (mask: 0x0200)
-- _prefix_path_/Pout: Packets/s from the AP to stations
+- _prefix_path_/Ppsout: Packets/s from the AP to stations  (mask: 0x0400)
+- _prefix_path_/Bin: Total bytes from stations into the AP (mask: 0x0080)
+- _prefix_path_/Bout: Total bytes from the AP to stations  (mask: 0x0100)
-- _prefix_path_/NoStations: Stations currently connected to the AP
+- _prefix_path_/NoStations: Number of stations currently connected to the AP  (mask: 0x2000)

-In addition it publishs on an event basis:
+In addition it can publish on an event basis:
-- _prefix_path_/join: MAC address of a station joining the AP
+- _prefix_path_/join: MAC address of a station joining the AP (mask: 0x0008)
-- _prefix_path_/leave: MAC address of a station leaving the AP
+- _prefix_path_/leave: MAC address of a station leaving the AP (mask: 0x0010)
-- _prefix_path_/IP: IP address of the router when received via DHCP
+- _prefix_path_/IP: IP address of the router when received via DHCP (mask: 0x0002)
+- _prefix_path_/ScanResult: Separate topic for the results of a "scan" command (one message per found AP) (mask: 0x0004)

 The router can be configured using the following topics:
 - _command_topic_: The router subscribes on this topic and interprets all messages as command lines
-- _prefix_path_/response: The router publishes on this topic the command line output
+- _prefix_path_/response: The router publishes on this topic the command line output (mask: 0x0002)

 The MQTT parameters can be displayed with the "show mqtt" command.